JUA96/Joe-Portfolio/README.md

 Significant predictors of house price variation across boroughs were **proximity to 5-star restaurants, museums and other well rated venues.**

+Data Acquisition:
+- Four Square API venue data.
+Loaded data in JSON format then converted it to a pandas df.

+1. London's property prices data from the london data store: https://data.london.gov.uk/dataset/average-house-prices The dataset contained the 'year', 'average value', 'borough', 'measure', we also added the latitude and longitude values for each borough in order to carry out the analyses.

+2. Geospatial data from http://martinjc.github.io/UK-GeoJSON/json/eng/topo_eer.json in JSON format allowed us to conduct the geospatial analyses, specifically mapping the property prices to the clustered location data.

 The project is here: [London Geospatial](https://github.com/JUA96/Capstone-Project-Geospatial-Analysis)

 Software used: